Spinach Chicken Salad

 - In a large bowl, combine the chicken, grapes, peas, spinach, celery, pasta, artichoke hearts, cucumber and green onions.
 Cover and refrigerate.
 In a small bowl, whisk the remaining ingredients.
 Cover and refrigerate.

 - Just before serving, whisk dressing and pour over salad; toss to coat.
-If desired, serve on a spinach leaf and garnish with oranges.
-Yield: 8-10 servings.
+If desired, serve on a spinach leaves and garnish with oranges.

 Nutrition Facts1 cup: 313 calories, 16g fat (2g saturated fat), 54mg cholesterol, 396mg sodium, 21g carbohydrate (12g sugars, 3g fiber), 22g protein.